SOPSLab/AmoebotSim/docs/source/index.rst

 Contact Us
 ----------

-If you can't find the answers you need in the documentation, feel free to open a `new issue <https://github.com/SOPSLab/AmoebotSim/issues>`_ in GitHub or email us at sopslab@asu.edu (whichever is more appropriate for your question).
+If you can't find the answers you need in the documentation, feel free to open a `new issue <https://github.com/SOPSLab/AmoebotSim/issues/new/choose>`_ in GitHub using the question template or email us at sopslab@asu.edu (whichever is more appropriate for your question).

+.. _changelog:

 Changelog
 ---------